 Step 3: In the Windows Features, check the “Windows Sandbox” option and click “OK”.

 Step 4: Click the “Restart now” button to finish installation of Windows Sandbox.

 How to use Windows Sandbox in Windows 10

 In our previous section we have successfully installed Windows Sandbox.
-In this section we are going to take a sample app like VLC media player and try installing under Windows Sandbox environment.
-Following steps demonstrate how you can use Windows Sandbox in Windows 10.
+In this section your are going to take a sample app like VLC media player and try installing under Windows Sandbox environment.